OPENDAP/harvester/collector/Readme.md

 set up your IDE so that these things are all configured.
 See the _reporter_ documentation for information on that configuration.
-For IDEA, only _lombok_ needs to be added; for Eclipse use the _Eclipse Marketpalce_ to add the Sring STS and Gradle Buildship plugins.
+For IDEA, only _lombok_ needs to be added; for Eclipse use the _Eclipse Marketpalce_ to add the Spring STS and Gradle Buildship plugins.

 ## Configuration
 To configure the collector web application, you should set up the